jaspector

 Permits are reviewed for residential renovations and repairs, new residential and commercial construction, electrical, mechanical, gas, RV, and temporary RV park permits.

-Typical processing time is 5 to 7 working days if no additional reviews or approvals are needed; certificate of occupancy within 10 working days of final inspection when complete..
+Building permit processing times in unincorporated Plaquemines Parish, LA typically run 5 to 7 working days if no additional reviews or approvals are needed; certificate of occupancy within 10 working days of final inspection when complete..
+Timelines can vary based on project complexity and current department workload.